ja582/assignment2/README.md

 - **SSH** is a network protocol for operating networks that allow services to connect securely over an unsecured network.
 Typical used in command-line applications that allow a user to securely send files from a local that may contain sensitive information to a sensitive remote.
-Has strong encrpytion and provides serval alternative options for strong authentication.
+Has strong encryption and provides several alternative options for strong authentication.

+### File Permissions